 Health Care Ethics Minor

-The Interdisciplinary Minor in Health Care Ethics seeks to encourage learning and thinking from an interdisciplinary perspective and to foster a critical analysis of bioethical topics through the interplay between moral theory and medical practice.
+The interdisciplinary minor in Health Care Ethics seeks to encourage learning and thinking from an interdisciplinary perspective and to foster a critical analysis of bioethical topics through the interplay between moral theory and medical practice.
 More and more people are beginning to realize the inherent importance of ethics in the clinical setting.
 Health care professionals are confronted with numerous complex ethical dilemmas that they may not be well prepared to handle.
 Therefore, it is imperative that they or those preparing to work in the field of health care be trained to understand the principles of ethics and how they can be utilized in clinical decision-making.

-The Minor program is open to all majors in the university.
+The minor program is open to all majors in the university.
 Students have the option to pursue either the Basic Track or the Global Track.
 Both tracks are designed to expose students to the complex and growing field of biomedical ethics.

 The Basic Track comprises one required course (THE 366: Christian Medical Ethics), Five electives and an exit interview.
 The Global Track is more rigorous.
 It requires the student to either take the Just Health Care in Developing Nations course (THE 368), that requires a study abroad for 2 weeks, or design a research project as part of an Independent Study that has been approved by a faculty member associated with the Minor program and the Institute of Clinical Bioethics.
 The idea is to encourage the student to explore many complex ethical dilemmas on the global scale, especially as they pertain to underdeveloped countries.
 Among the many issues to be considered are: the devastating impact of HIV/AIDS on Sub Saharan Africa, the ethics of human research in the developing world and the moral responsibility of developed countries to the health care needs of developing countries.